DavidCebzan/real-time-chat-app-nextjs-redis/README.md

 Google Authentication: Google authentication is implemented using OAuth 2.0 for secure user sign-in.

-WebSocket Communication: Pusher is used to open WebSocket connections, enabling real-time communication
+WebSocket Communication: Pusher is used to open WebSocket connections, enabling real-time communication between clients.

-between clients.
-messaging functionality.

 ## Setup Instructions
 Clone the Repository: